Should You Get an RSV Vaccine?

 One turning point came with the investigation of an RSV protein called “RSV fusion (F)” that provided potent stimulation to the immune system—research that paved the way to clinical trials showing positive results.

-New vaccines for older people are important, partly because immunity wanes with age, and they’re unable to fight off infections, such as RSV, as well as they did when they were younger, explains Dr. Roberts.
+The vaccines for older people are important, partly because immunity wanes with age, and they’re unable to fight off infections such as RSV as well as they did when they were younger, explains Dr. Roberts.
 Children are vulnerable because their lungs are smaller, making them more vulnerable to severe disease.
-The pandemic made RSV worse for both of these groups, leading to several years of lost immunity when RSV wasn’t really circulating as people were wearing masks and taking other precautions to protect against COVID-19.

-This summer, the FDA also approved two options for infants and toddlers.
-In August, the CDC signed off on a monoclonal antibody called nirsevimab (brand name Beyfortus™) for all infants up to 8 months old, born during—or entering—their first RSV season, and for a small group during their second season who are between 8 and 19 months old and at high risk for severe disease (including children who are severely immunocompromised).
+In addition, there are two options for infants and toddlers, including a monoclonal antibody called nirsevimab (brand name Beyfortus®) for all infants up to 8 months old born during—or entering—their first RSV season, and for a small group during their second season who are between 8 and 19 months old and at high risk for severe disease (including children who are severely immunocompromised).

-In September, the CDC approved Abrysvo™ to be given to pregnant women ahead of the RSV season to provide them with antibodies they could pass along to the fetus and protect their newborn babies from birth to 6 months of age from severe RSV.
+ABRYSVO is also approved for administering to pregnant women ahead of the RSV season to provide them with antibodies they could pass along to the fetus and protect their newborns from birth to 6 months of age from severe RSV.

 Dr. Roberts and Thomas Murray, MD, PhD, a Yale Medicine pediatric infectious diseases specialist, answered questions about the new options for older adults and kids.